Therapy Dog Training challenges – Itsaboutdog

 Generally, interaction visits are designed with the individual’s needs in mind.
 While some teams visit people in a common area for morning tea, some therapy dogs visit residents and patients in their rooms with their carer for a bedside chat, pat, paw shake, or hug.
 Small to medium-sized dogs are welcome to get up onto beds in many assisted living facilities and enjoy extra-long cuddles.

-Sometimes therapy dogs and their carers go to schools or libraries where the dogs can sit quietly and listen to stories from young readers.
-The greatest person to share a book with these kids who could be bashful or unconfident in their reading skills is their best buddy, who will not pass judgment.
-Additionally, youngsters with autism or other specific needs are receiving therapy from dogs.
+Sometimes, therapy dogs and their carers go to schools or libraries where they can sit quietly and listen to stories from young readers.
+The most significant person to share a book with these kids who could be bashful or unconfident in their reading skills is their best buddy, who will not pass judgment.
+Additionally, youngsters with autism or other specific needs receive therapy from dogs.

 What type of dog can be a therapy dog?

-You and your best friend should both pass a dog training course before putting your best friend through evaluations and testing.
-This is where you will learn how to control your dog and where your dog may show you that he gets along and plays well with other dogs as well as people.
+You and your best friend should pass a dog training course before putting your best friend through evaluations and testing.
+This is where you will learn how to control your dog and where your dog may show you that he gets along and plays well with other dogs and people.

 Your dog needs to be able to tolerate distraction and excitement.
-Before they can exhibit the restraint required to be a therapy dog, boisterous canines might need to elongate their teeth a bit.
+Before they can exhibit the restraint required to be a therapy dog, boisterous canines might need to elongate their teeth.

 Even in the presence of other dogs, good therapy dogs remain submissive and peaceful and love to be held and petted.
 They tolerate loud noises, sloppy or abrupt motions, and cordial interactions with strangers.

-They can be themselves as a family pet at home, the one who trips over the child and nibbles on your slippers.
+They can be themselves as a family pet at home who trips over the child and nibbles on your slippers.

-Once you and your dog are prepared to share the love, you can look online for a local pet therapy organization to become certified through, or get in touch with a national group to locate a representative in your region.
+Once you and your dog are prepared to share the love, you can look online for a local pet therapy organization to become certified through or contact a national group to locate a representative in your region.

 How Can My Dog Become a Certified Therapy Dog?